 Next, I get to start my painting fun after the primer has cured.
 For this, I’m using my brush with a white acrylic in eggshell finish.

 Then, after two layers of white paint cure, I begin to add my grain sack layers using painter’s tape.
 If you love this effect like I do, you can see how I’ve used it in these past furniture and fabric projects HERE.

 Last, I use my grain sack stencil to create even more dimension to my painted side table makeover.
 Likewise, if you’d like to try this grain sack style, you can see my son’s tutorial in this post.
 Then, to top it all off, I apply a natural wax to seal it and protect.

 Finally, here it is!
 Quick, simple, and easy painted side table makeover, don’t you think?

 Like I’ve mentioned before, I love Queen Anne style legs, and this one is now finished proper-like. tee hee.

 Can you tell I had fun with this?
 I truly think it is like night and day.

 All it took was a bit of DIY elbow grease and know-how with the right products.
-Now, this little cutie is ready for a new home.
+Finally, this little cutie is ready for a new home.

 In addition, if you’d like to add it to your home, you can find it available in my online shop along with other furniture, vintage finds, and handmade items.

 So…I’m curious…what would you have done with this table?
 I’d love to hear your ideas or questions you may have.
-Also, do pin and share my painted side table to inspire others to not quit on pieces that seem overwhelmingly hard.
+Likewise, pin and share my painted side table to inspire others to not quit on pieces that seem overwhelmingly hard.